shinbunya/adcirc/docs/technical_reference/parameter_definitions/index.rst

 .. _WTIMINC:

 WTIMINC
    Time increment between meteorological forcing data sets (in seconds).
 This parameter and the line on which it appears depends on the value of the NWS parameter.
-See :ref:`nws_parameters` for details.
+See :doc:`nws_parameters` for details.

 .. _YYYY: